How to Prepare for a Compliance Audit: Best Practices and Strategies

 Logging and monitoring system activity

-Com-Sec Insight: We leverage Drata’s continuous control monitoring to ensure encryption settings are enforced and auditable across cloud platforms.
 This automation saves time and provides real-time assurance for auditors.
 Platforms like Drata, Vanta, and Thoropass serve as compliance management tools, enabling real-time tracking and control monitoring.
 Audit tracking features in these platforms also streamline communication with auditors and track control effectiveness.

 8. Perform a Mock Compliance Audit